 - Mind-Control Device: The Sensorama.
 The art book and dialogue from some of the scientists implies that it was initially made to help people recover their memories, but the government repurposed it to brainwash dissidents.

-- Museum of the Strange and Unusual: The Museum of Science, where the Nation's scientists fix broken machines and put them on display.
+- Museum of the Strange and Unusual: The Museum of Science, where the Empire's scientists fix broken machines and put them on display.
 It even has a working aircraft upstairs.

 - Only Sane Man: Several characters throughout the game insist that they are this.